tangaza/Tangaza/django/tangaza/doc/intro.rst

 Tangaza is a social networking service that makes use of SMS and voice to enable low-cost group communication.

-Users can create and manage their groups and invite oth- ers to join.
+Users can create and manage their groups and invite others to join.
 After a group is formed, members can then text and send spoken updates to each other.

 Through sets of SMS-based commands users can create both public and private groups,